 The mighty gather themselves together against me,

-not for my disobedience, nor for my sin, God.
+not for my disobedience, nor for my sin, Lord.

 4 I have done no wrong, yet they are ready to attack me.

-5 You, Lord God of Armies, the God of Israel,
+5 You, Lord of Hosts, the God of Israel,

 rouse yourself to punish the nations.